vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/article-info.md

 - **reading time**

   By default, the reading speed is 300 words per minute.
-You can override it by setting `wordPerminute` in the plugin options.
+You can override it by setting `wordPerMinute` in the plugin options.

 :::